Aastha9111/IntelliWatch/README.md

 2. Gesture detection: Easy identification of specific gestures or movements, such as stabbing, choking, drilling, and other suspicios activities enabling enhanced situational awareness and response.

-3. Infrared detection: Incorporate infrared sensors to detect heat signatures and infrared radiation, enabling surveillance in low-light conditions or obscured environments.

-4. Alert on wire cutting or switch-off: Trigger alerts in real-time when the system detects tampering or sabotage attempts, such as cutting wires or switching off cameras, ensuring rapid response and intervention by security personnel.
+3. Alert on wire cutting or switch-off: Trigger alerts in real-time when the system detects tampering or sabotage attempts, such as cutting wires or switching off cameras, ensuring rapid response and intervention by security personnel.

-5. Intelligent alerting: Automatically generate alerts for suspicious behavior, unauthorized access, or security threats, facilitating rapid response and intervention by security personnel.
+4. Intelligent alerting: Automatically generate alerts for suspicious behavior, unauthorized access, or security threats, facilitating rapid response and intervention by security personnel.

-6. User-friendly interface: This project has an intuitive and user-friendly interface for security operators to easily access, monitor, and manage surveillance data and alerts, enhancing operational efficiency and effectiveness.
+5. User-friendly interface: This project has an intuitive and user-friendly interface for security operators to easily access, monitor, and manage surveillance data and alerts, enhancing operational efficiency and effectiveness.

 # Technologies Used:
 Open CV